 Below, we explain the differences between these two essential tools and why it is important to understand them, especially in the context of crypto hacks.

 Crypto exchanges are online platforms where you can buy, sell, and hold cryptocurrencies.
-Some of the most popular crypto exchanges in the UK are eToro, Uphold, and Coinbase.
+They are also called crypto brokers, crypto on-ramps, or crypto trading platforms (or apps).
+Two of the most popular crypto exchanges in the UK are eToro and CoinJar.

 These exchanges act as intermediaries between buyers and sellers, matching them up and executing trades.
 They typically charge fees for their services, which can vary depending on the exchange and the transaction type.